 GCM biases are one of the substantial sources of uncertainty in future climate projections.
 For over a decade, we have made considerable effort to remove GCM biases from the temperature and precipitation data because these meteorological elements are crucial for analyzing the impact of climate change.
 However, hydrological simulations require other meteorological elements in addition to these elements.
-Solving water and heat budgets at the ground surface basically requires seven meteorological elements (atmospheric temperature, precipitation, shortand longwave downward radiation, wind velocity, pressure and humidity).
-Less attention has

-- been paid to GCM biases of meteorological elements other than temperature and precipitation.
+Solving water and heat budgets at the ground surface basically requires seven meteorological elements (atmospheric temperature, precipitation, short- and longwave downward radiation, wind velocity, pressure and humidity).
+Less attention has been paid to GCM biases of meteorological elements other than temperature and precipitation.
 Haddeland et al. (2012) intensively examined the compound effects of the bias correction of radiation, wind and humidity, and showed that bias correction has an impact on absolute values of evapotranspiration but less impact on relative changes.
 Moreover, global humidity observation data sets contain uncertainties originating from the accuracy of measurements, grid sampling (Willett et al., 2013) and the spatial variability within land cells.
-Knowing the sensitivity of - (Willett et al., 2013) and the spatial variability within land cells.
 Knowing the sensitivity of irrigation water to humidity conditions at different locations would help clarify the maximum expected uncertainty ranges in the estimation of irrigation water and their geographical susceptibility.